wordofwarning/wordofwarning.org/socialexperiment/index.md

 #### Artists
 **6 February ([read the programme](/socialexperiment/feb2025))**
 Harley&nbsp;Keasey&nbsp;· J.&nbsp;Edgar&nbsp;Staubsauger&nbsp;· Rachael&nbsp;Gooch&nbsp;· Ray&nbsp;Bubbles&nbsp;· plus&nbsp;special&nbsp;guests Malandra&nbsp;Jacks&ensp; <small>*Participating&nbsp;artists subject&nbsp;to&nbsp;change.*<small>

+February's event kicks off at 6pm with durational pieces from Rachael and Harley, followed by short performances from J. Edgar and Ray, and guest appearance by Malandra Jacks.

 *NB* participating artists for future dates will be announced about a week before each event — the call for proposals is open at <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>